qhtml/qhtml.js/README.md

 ```

 `home.qhtml` can itself contain more `q-import { ... }` blocks.
 The engine keeps expanding recursively until no imports remain or the 100-import safety cap is reached.
+q-imports are cached per file, so if you have a file that generates random values and you attempt to import the file more than once, you will end up with just the first set of values
+for each page load.
+You can avoid this by adding a ? + random string  to the import statement, which can be achieved starting in v5.0 using `q-script`.

 ## `q-components.qhtml` bundle